webbgroup/certified-aws-developer-associate-notes/3-aws-serverless/dynamodb.md

 - **PutItem** - write data to DynamoDB (create data or full replace data)
     - Consumes WCU
 - **UpdateIem** - update data in DynamoDB (partial update of attributes)
-    - Possibility to use Atomic Counters and increas them
+    - Possibility to use Atomic Counters and increase them
 - **Conditional Writes**:
     - Accept a write/update only if some conditions are met
     - Helps with concurrent access